About us

 Dieter returned to private practice and opened Dragon Press Bindery in 2017.
 With a strong commitment to passing on skills and knowledge to future generations, he is an enthusiastic teacher, leading workshops and giving demonstrations both nationally and internationally.

-Our bookbinding studio is fully equipped and can comfortably accommodate up to eight students.
+Our studio is fully equipped and easily

 Please enquire through our contact page.